Welcome to today's edition of the Rush 24-7 podcast.

 And they had like a chocolate swirl on the lid of the dessert.

-And Burger King, instead of hailing this as a miracle, burger king, being such craven wimps, yanked their chocolate swirl dessert from the menu.
+And Burger King, instead of hailing this as a miracle, Burger King, being such craven wimps, yanked their chocolate swirl dessert from the menu.

 You can't get it now.

-You can't they say have it your way, and if you say, okay, I'll have it with the chocolate swirl dessert.
+And if you say, okay, I'll have it with the chocolate swirl dessert.

-They say, oh no, no, no.
+They say, oh, no, no, no.

 The chocolate swirl has come out in the shape of Allah written in Arabic.

-It's yeah, we're gonna it's a miracle.
+Yeah, we're going to, it's a miracle.

 It's a miracle.

-Um but we uh so I think in this time of great turbulence in in the uh in the Muslim world that it is encouraging that we are seeing as I said it starts with Arabic b uh Allah being spelled out on the word on the potato you make the potato into a nice samosa then you get uh Martha Stewart will be doing this next week.
+So I think in this time of great turbulence in the Muslim world, that it is encouraging that we are seeing, as I said, it starts with Arabic, Allah being spelled out on the word on the potato.

-Uh that's very useful.
+That's very useful.

 Let's go to John in Malibu.